-Here’s a look at the top copper-producing countries of 2015, as reported by the USGS.
-Chile took the top spot again by a long shot, although Peru saw a significant increase in its output.
+Here’s a look at top copper production by country in 2016, as reported by the US Geological Survey.
+Chile took the top spot again by a long shot, although Peru saw a significant increase in output.

 4. United States

 Mine production: 1.41 million MT

 US mined copper production increased by about 2 percent in 2016.
 According to the US Geological Survey, that bump was largely due to production in Arizona, New Mexico, Utah, Nevada, Montana and Michigan; those states account for 99 percent of the country’s mine production.
 Rio Tinto’s (NYSE:RIO,ASX:RIO,LSE:RIO) Bingham Canyon copper mine — a major contributor to US copper production — reached a labor contract agreement with four unions back in April.

 Australia’s copper production remained fairly flat in 2016.
 Output dropped just 10,000 MT from 2015, in part because BHP Billiton (NYSE:BHP,ASX:BHP,LSE:BLT) achieved lower copper production at its Olympic Dam mine.